 What are the possible side effects of ibandronate (Boniva)?

-Stop using ibandronate and call your doctor at once if you have any of these serious side effects:
+Stop using ibandronate and call your doctor at once if you have:

 - difficulty or pain when swallowing;

 - pain or burning under the ribs or in the back;